tetracorp/dungeons-of-avalon/docs/_posts/2024-02-07-monster-sprites.md

 II_ in some form.

 The Thorndragon and Blue Dragon became DoA2's Dragon and the NPC Elinor.
 Phantom became Lord Roa.
 Woodoo Man became Voodoo Man.
-Devil DoA2's Devil and the NPC Giant Argha.
+Devil became DoA2's Devil and the NPC Giant Argha.
 Alien became Alien.
 Unused graphics became DoA2's Big Turtle, Invisible, and Zombi.

-DoA2 featured only two pieces of completely original monster art: Big Frog, Pest Baby, Slime Twin, Eagle, and Werewolf.
+DoA2 featured only five pieces of completely original monster art: Big Frog, Pest Baby, Slime Twin, Eagle, and Werewolf.
 Of those, Eagle never appears in the game.
-The other art is re-used, sometimes with a different palette or graphic changes.
+The other art is re-used from DoA1, sometimes with a different palette or graphic changes.

 ### Technical notes